2018 Cincinnati shooting: Incident

+Prior to the attack, Santa-Perez had ordered a drink from a Panera Bread restaurant.
+He wandered around Fountain Square before entering the Potbelly Sandwich Shop that was attached to the Fifth Third Center.
+In the sandwich shop, Santa-Perez paced around before sitting down at a table briefly.
+He left his drink on the table before approaching the door leading to the lobby of the Fifth Third Center.
+A timeline of the attack was released by the CCA (Citizen Complaint Authority):

-Prior to the attack, Santa-Perez had entered a sandwich shop and potentially visited other businesses in the building, before returning to the bank and opening fire.
-Those killed in the attack were identified as two bank employees and a contractor.
+Those killed in the attack were identified as bank employees Richard Newcomer, 64, and Prudhvi Kandepi, 25, and contractor Luis Calderon, 48.
 Two other victims were injured in the attack.
 Santa-Perez's gun reportedly jammed at least once during his shooting spree.
-This gave officers enough time to approach the Center's main lobby, where they encountered an active shooter situation, with Santa-Perez firing into the lobby.
+This gave officers enough time to approach the center's main lobby, where they encountered an active shooter situation, with Santa-Perez firing into the lobby.
 Four of the responding officers engaged the shooter with their weapons, striking Santa-Perez multiple times.
 Body camera footage of the shooting released by the Cincinnati Police Department showed Santa-Perez indiscriminately shooting at any person he saw, and the gunman was later shot dead through a glass pane by police.
 The Hamilton County Coroner told reporters "The aggressor had one weapon, but a whole lot of rounds of ammunition.
 And he didn't hesitate to pull the trigger, empty his magazine, release and do it over and over again."
+Police have determined Santa-Perez fired between 33-35 rounds during the shooting.

 Victims

 One of the victims was reported deceased by first responders at the scene, while two others were declared deceased after arriving at the University of Cincinnati Medical Center.
 Two other victims were also transported, with one listed in critical condition and the other in fair.

+The three fatal victims were shot once, four times, and seven times, respectively, and one of the wounded victims had been shot twelve times.